nemonik/hands-on-DevOps-gen2/README.md

     )
 ```

 Save the file and exit.
+Yep.
+All this code to execute an automated functional test for the return of the text _Hello world!_.
+They're note cheap.
+Top of the test pyramid expensive, so use them wisely.

 For now, if your using the [fish](https://fishshell.com/)shell let us run our test by entering into the command line